Oklahoma City sonic boom tests: Results

 Public opinion measurement was subcontracted to the National Opinion Research Center (NORC) of the University of Chicago, and their report was released beginning in February 1965.
 The FAA was displeased by the overly academic style of the report, but stressed the positive findings, saying "the overwhelming majority felt they could learn to live with the numbers and kinds of booms experienced."
-Indeed, the NORC reported that 73% of subjects in the study said that they could live indefinitely with eight sonic booms per day, while a quarter said that they couldn't.
+Indeed, the NORC reported that 73% of subjects in the study said that they could live indefinitely with eight sonic booms per day, while a quarter said that they could not.
 About 3% of the population telephoned, sued, or wrote protest letters, but Oklahoma City surgeons and hospitals filed no complaints.

 However, with the city population at 500,000, that 3% figure represented 15,000 upset individuals.
 There were 9,594 complaints of damage to buildings, 4,629 formal damage claims, and 229 claims for a total of $12,845.32, mostly for broken glass and cracked plaster.
 The FAA rejected 94% of all the claims it received, fueling a rising tide of anger that soared even after the experiment's conclusion.
 By 1965, Senator Monroney had grown extremely upset over hundreds of letters from his constituents complaining about the FAA's "cavalier manner" of dismissing claims, and began demanding frequent reports from the agency.
 As late as May 1966, the FAA was still attempting to respond to all of Monroney's inquiries.
 The SST program lost all support from Monroney, who had initially been a key supporter.

 The Oklahoma City experiments were partly to blame for weakening the FAA's authority in sonic boom issues.
 After the tests, President Lyndon B. Johnson's presidential advisory committee transferred matters of policy from the FAA to the National Academy of Sciences.
 Secretary of the Interior Stewart Udall complained that the NAS did not include one environmental preservationist, and pointed out that although the Oklahoma City tests were stacked in favor of the SST, they were still extremely negative.
 Indeed, by 1966, national grassroots campaigns against sonic booms were beginning to affect public policy.

 The FAA's poor handling of claims and its payout of only $123,000 led to a class action lawsuit against the U.S. government.
 On March 8, 1969, the government lost its appeal.
 The negative publicity associated with the tests partially influenced the 1971 cancellation of the Boeing 2707 project and led to the United States' complete withdrawal from SST design.